apexpl/apexpl.github.io/monoliths_done_right.md

 ## About the Author

-Matt Dizak is a software entrepreneur with 19 years of high paced experience within the online software industry, and is the creator of Apex, an open source PHP based software platform at [https://apex-platform.org/](https://apex-platform.org/).
-Please feel free to follow me on [Twitter](https://twitter.com/ApexPlatform), [Youtube](https://www.youtube.com/channel/UCif-Ix-hUt1OKqTkPilwmFA), or feel free to e-mail directly anytime at matt.dizak@gmail.com.
+Matt Dizak is a software entrepreneur with 19 years of high paced experience within the online software industry, and is the creator of Apex, an open source PHP based software platform at [https://apexpl.io/](https://apexpl.io/).
+Please feel free to follow me on [Twitter](https://twitter.com/ApexPlatform), [Youtube](https://www.youtube.com/channel/UCXl-chb10kVE47aln-xUmog), or feel free to e-mail me directly anytime at matt.dizak@gmail.com.